-- ii. basalStemDiameter (growthForm dependent): The basal diameter of the bole, typically 10 cm above the ground; nearest 0.1 cm.
-Recorded only when growthForm = 'sap', 'sis', or 'sms'. - iii. measurementHeight(s): Distance along the bole at which the stemDiameter or basalStemDiameter is actually measured; nearest 1 cm.
-Both DBH and ddh are required for 'sis' individuals. - 1.
-If the desired measurementHeight is out of reach for all but the tallest foresters, adjust downward to ensure that repeat measurements can be made by the average person (see Appendix D.2, Case B for how to deal with compound splits that often lead to this situation). - iv.
-To create records for individuals with multiple qualifying stems/boles: - For multi-bole trees (mbt): Create one record per each uniquely identified qualifying bole.
-Each unique tagID will have a corresponding record in the VST: Mapping and Tagging [PROD] app. - 2.
-For all other growth forms: Create one record for each qualifying stem/bole, and use the same tagID for each stem.
-Only one record exists in VST: Mapping and Tagging [PROD] for the individual. - 9.
-Measure the height (if required).
-See Table 15 for growth-form-dependent requirements.
+- 2. Measure the height (if required).
+See Table 9 for growthForm dependent requirements.
 Record in the VST: Apparent Individuals app: - a. vdApexHeight; the definition depends on the measurement method: - i.
-Rangefinder: The vertical distance between the top of the canopy and the rangefinder (typically a positive number); nearest 0.1 m - ii.
-Collapsible ruler, surveyor level rod, measuring stick, or equivalent: The vertical distance between the top of the canopy and the ground; nearest 0.1 m - b. vdBaseHeight; the definition depends on the measurement method: - i.
+Rangefinder: The vertical distance between the top of the canopy and the rangefinder (typically a positive number); nearest 0.1 m.
+When using the rangefinder, make measurements until two measurements match within 1%, then record the mean. - ii.
+Collapsible ruler, surveyor level rod, measuring stick, or equivalent: The vertical distance between the top of the canopy and the ground; nearest 0.1 m - b. vdBaseHeight; Do NOT leave blank!
+The definition depends on the measurement method: - i.
 Rangefinder: The vertical distance between the rangefinder and the tree base where it emerges from the ground (typically a negative number); nearest 0.1 m - ii.
-Collapsible ruler or equivalent: Enter '0', since vdApexHeight already represents total height above ground when measured with a collapsible ruler.
-Do NOT leave blank! - c.
-See SOP C.1.3 for strategies to deal with broken individuals.
+Collapsible ruler or equivalent: Enter '0', since vdApexHeight already represents total height above ground when measured with a collapsible ruler. - c.
+See SOP E.2.1 for strategies to deal with broken individuals.

-10. Measure crown dimensions (if required).
-See Table 15 for growth-form-dependent requirements.
-Crown dimensions can be measured via either of the two techniques in RD[09].
+- 3. Measure crown dimensions (if required).
+See Table 9 for growthForm-dependent requirements.
 The crown dimensions may include live and dead material from intact boles / stems.
 However, do not include broken boles in measured crown dimensions.

-Record in the VST: Apparent Individuals app:

-- a. maxCrownDiameter; The maximum extent of the crown; nearest 0.1 m. - b. ninetyCrownDiameter; The diameter at 90° to maxCrownDiameter; nearest 0.1 m. - 11.
-Record additional growthForm dependent shrub data (if required).
-See Table 15 for growthform-dependent requirements. - a.
-For shape = 'inverted cone' (icn): - maxBaseCrownDiameter; nearest 1 cm.
-The maximum diameter of the base of the crown (red line in Table 17 above), always measured at ground level.
-(Use aDatum field on paper data sheet).
-For a perfect inverted cone, this diameter is the diameter of the stem. - ii. ninetyBaseCrownDiameter; nearest 1 cm.
-The diameter at the crown base that is perpendicular to maxBaseCrownDiameter.
-(Use bDatum field on paper data sheet).
+Measure crown diameters with the technique that works best given the constraints of the vegetation: - a.
+Large calipers ('sms') - b.
+Rigid collapsible meter stick ('sms', some 'sis', 'smt') - c.
+Meter tape (some 'sis', 'smt', 'sbt', 'mbt') - d.
+Laser rangefinder (some 'sis', 'smt', 'sbt', 'mbt') - 4.
+Record in the VST: Apparent Individuals app: - a. maxCrownDiameter; The maximum extent of the crown; nearest 0.1 m. - b. ninetyCrownDiameter; The diameter at 90° to maxCrownDiameter; nearest 0.1 m. - 5.
+Measure and record additional growthForm dependent crown data (if required).
+See Table 9 for growthForm-dependent requirements.
+Use methods as described above. - a.
+For shape = inverted cone (icn): - i. maxBaseCrownDiameter; nearest 0.01 m.
+The maximum diameter of the base of the crown (red line in Table 16), always measured at ground level.
+For a perfect inverted cone, this diameter is the diameter of the stem. - ii. ninetyBaseCrownDiameter; nearest 0.01 m.
+The diameter at the crown base that is perpendicular to maxBaseCrownDiameter. - iii.
+If using paper datasheets: maxBaseCrownDiameter = 'aDatum'; ninetyBaseCrownDiameter = 'bDatum'. - b.
+For shape = ellipsoid (elp): - i. baseCrownHeight; nearest 0.01 m.
+Should be a positive number.
+Use a rigid, collapsible meter stick to measure the average height above the ground surface for the lowest portion of the crown (short red line in Table 16 above). - ii.
+If using paper datasheets: baseCrownHeight = 'aDatum'; 'bDatum' = null.

-The crown diameter measurements may be made using any of the methods below; use the technique that works best given the constraints imposed by the vegetation:

-- Large calipers

-- Rigid collapsible meter stick

-- Meter tape

-- Laser rangefinder

-- b.
-For shape = 'ellipsoid' (elp)

-- i. baseCrownHeight; nearest 1 cm.
-Use a rigid, collapsible meter stick to measure the average height above the ground for the lowest portion of the crown (short red line in Table 17 above; use aDatum on paper data sheet, bDatum = null).

-- 12. Assess and record the canopyPosition (required for 'sbt' and 'mbt' in Distributed Plots).
-See Table 18 for canopyPosition codes and definitions. - a.
-The canopyPosition data are critical for selecting representative individuals visible to remote sensing for sampling via the NEON TOS Canopy Foliar Chemistry protocol. - b.
-Example: A closed canopy, nothern hardwood forest.
+- 6. Assess and record the canopyPosition (see Table 17). - a.
+Required for all 'sbt', 'mbt', 'smt', 'sap', 'sis', and 'sms' growth forms in all plots.
+Not required for 'lia' and shrub groups. - b.
+The canopyPosition data are critical for selecting representative individuals visible to remote sensing for sampling via the NEON TOS Canopy Foliar Chemistry protocol. - c.
+Example: A closed canopy, northern hardwood forest.
 A young Red Oak (Quercus rubra) with DBH = 12.2 is growing at the center of a narrow gap in the canopy caused by a blow-down that occurred some years before.
 Assign canopyPosition = 3, based on the fact that the top of the tree's crown is dominating a small canopy gap, and receiving direct sun.
 The sides receive little direct light, since the gap is narrow.

-Table 18.
+Table 17.
 Canopy position definitions.
 Modified from USFS Forest Inventory Analysis program Crown Class definitions to emphasize an individual's visibility to AOP remote-sensing instruments (U.S. Forest Service 2012).